b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**
 ...

+### SNYDER, E. ###

+* Snyder, Edward D. (1930).
+'Hypnotic Poetry: A Study of Trance-Inducing Technique in Certain Poems and its Literary Significance'.
+With a Foreword by James H. Leuba.
+Philadelphia, Pennsylvania, U.S.A.: University of Pennsylvania Press.

+**Purport:**
+...

 ## STRAUS, J. ###

 * Straus, Joseph N., *et al.* (2012, 2008, 2003).
 'Elements of Music'.
 Third edition.
 Massachusetts, Boston, U.S.A.: Pearson.
 ISBN 9780205007097.